Exposure-averaged Gaussian Processes for Combining Overlapping Datasets: Kernel Integration Framework

 \subsection{Requisite Kernel Integrations}

-Here we closely follow the steps outlined by \citet{Smith2018} to describe the ingredients necessary for a Gaussian process framework to predict a latent function from binned data.
+Here we closely follow the steps outlined by \citet{Smith2018} to describe the ingredients necessary for a Gaussian process framework to predict a latent function from binned data, with a key difference that in our case, the binning represents an exposure-averaged signal rather than a strict sum.
 We begin with the knowledge that our observed data come from an integration over a latent function $f(t)$, which we wish to predict.
 We assume a function $F(t_1,t_2)$ describes the integral of $f(t)$ between time $t_1$ and $t_2$, which for example represent the start and stop times of an exposure.
 Then our observations $y(t_1,t_2)$ are noisy samples of $F(t_1,t_2)$.
 We can therefore construct a Gaussian process from which $f(t)$ and $F(t_1,t_2)$ are jointly drawn.
 The Gaussian process posterior can be constructed for expressions for the covariance between $f(t)$ and $f(t')$ (covariance of the latent function), $F(t_1,t_2)$ and $F(t_1',t_2')$ (the covariance between integrated observations), and the cross-covariance between the latent function and the integrated observation $F(t_1,t_2)$ and $f(t')$.

 For now, we ignore the exact form of the kernel function and describe the requisite integrals needed.
 We assume we have a GP kernel to describe the `latent' function $k_{ff}(t,t')$.
-As shown in \citet{Smith2018}, our observations, which come from $F(t_1,t_2) = \int_{t_1}^{t_2}f(t)dt$ is also a GP with covariance described by the integrated latent kernel
+Analogous to \citet{Smith2018}, our observations, which come from $F(t_1,t_2) = \frac{1}{t_2 - t_1}\int_{t_1}^{t_2}f(t)dt$ is also a GP with covariance described by the integrated latent kernel